BonnyCI/hoist/README.rst

 =======

-1. Add dns entries for nodepool and zuul (possibly using /etc/hosts) and use the inventory file at `inventory/hosts`.
-Services may deployed onto one node or across mulitple nodes.
+1. Add dns entries for nodepool and zuul (possibly using /etc/hosts) and use the inventory file at `inventory/ci`.
+Services may be deployed onto one node or across mulitple nodes.

 2. Setup a secrets yaml (see secrets.yml.example).
 TODO: Store these somewhere